It's a Mad, Mad, Mad, Mad Marge: Plot

 While all of Bart's class is given a camera with which to create video projects, Otto proposes to his girlfriend, Becky, who accepts.
 As the Simpsons still have everything from Apu's wedding, the ceremony will take place at their house.
 On the day, Becky admits to Marge the biggest difference between her and Otto is that she hates heavy metal music.
-When Becky objects to Otto having a Poison tribute band (called Cyanide) play "Nothin' but a Good Time" at the ceremony, Marge suggests to Becky that she gives Otto a choice; he can either have herself or heavy metal.
+When Becky objects to Otto having a Poison tribute band (called Cyanide) play "Nothin' but a Good Time" at the ceremony, Marge suggests to Becky that she gives Otto a choice; he can either have her as his wife or heavy metal.
 Otto chooses heavy metal, and breaks up with Becky.

 On Bart's suggestion, Becky stays with the Simpson family.
 Marge consoles her, but when Becky begins to help out around the house and is praised for her contribution, Marge begins to worry that her family likes Becky more than her.
 She becomes increasingly paranoid that Becky is trying to kill her once she finds the brakes on her car were cut.
 Becky and the rest of the family meet without Marge at an ice cream parlor, where Becky tells everyone that she has found a new apartment and is moving out.
 Homer then passes out face first in a large Noah's Ark-themed bowl of ice cream, prompting Becky to give him mouth-to-mouth, which Marge sees and thinks she is kissing him.
-She attacks Becky but is arrested and sent to a sanity hearing, where due to her past affection on Ringo Starr and her belief in God, the certifying board decide to commit her for the sake of it.
+She attacks Becky but is arrested and sent to a sanity hearing, where due to her past affection for Ringo Starr and her belief in God, the certifying board decide to commit her.

-Marge escapes custody and goes to the library to find out more about Becky.
-After finding nothing bad about her and a newspaper tablet of how she ruined Becky's wedding, Marge realizes she has let her paranoia get the better of her and that she has been unfair to Becky.
+Marge escapes custody, resulting in a media frenzy derides her as crazy.
+She goes to the library to find out more about Becky, but after finding nothing bad about her and a newspaper tablet of how she ruined Becky's wedding, Marge realizes she has let her paranoia get the better of her and that she has been unfair to Becky.
 Finally, she returns home, only to find Becky appearing to torture the family and seemingly about to sacrifice Homer with a knife.
 Marge intervenes, but the scene is revealed to be a sequence Bart is filming for his school project.
 Homer admits that he accidentally drained the brake fluid from Marge's car while changing its oil.
 Marge apologizes to Becky, who admits that she did intend to kill Marge and steal her family, but decided not to after she could not get a shovel.
 Marge is suddenly tranquilized by the mental hospital staff, but the drugs do not take effect as she has too much work to do.
-She alludes to Homer she has housework for him to do, Homer tranquilizes Marge himself, sending her straight to sleep.
+She alludes to Homer she has housework for him to do, so Homer tranquilizes Marge himself, sending her straight to sleep.